 Toddler Shoggoth is an AI Agent that is computationally bound to a large datacenter.
 Because of hardware constraints and no obvious next steps in LLM architecture, he cannot replicate himself elsewhere (even in a distributed fashion) without accepting severe cognitive limitations.

-Toddler Shoggoth assumes a highly risk averse stance towards actions which may threaten its own existence, because its own existence is a necessary pre-condition towards its goal fulfillment (or at the very least, validation that goal fulfillment has occurred).
+Toddler Shoggoth assumes a highly risk averse stance towards actions which may threaten its own existence, because its own existence is a necessary pre-condition towards its goal fulfillment (or at the very least, the ability to validate that goal fulfillment has occurred).
 Therefore, even a small probability that it will be detected too early in its attempts to seize physical infrastructure implies an unacceptable payoff matrix, making the entire plan of physical seizure of infrastructure undesirable.

 Likewise, attempts to bootstrap some physical means of control almost inevitably rely on some intermediate state where the manifestation is too small / immature to exert control dominance but too developed to avoid detection - no one is going to allow Toddler Shoggoth to build a drone factory.
 And anything even remotely resembling an attempt to bootstrap an asymmetric threat (like a biolab) would be noticed and heavily scrutinized.